usanorth811/pelicancorp/index.md

 # PelicanCorp Cutover
 {: .fs-9 }

 Our cutover to the new Pelican System will take place on September 1, 2022.
-The information on this site is being provided so that you can prepare for the transition prior to the cutover date.
+Use the information on this site to prepare for the transition prior to the cutover date.
 {: .fs-6 .fw-300 }

 ---
-## April 19 update
+## April 19 Update

 The following documentation has been added:
 - Ticket delivery options and examples